rexnoize001/rexugochukwu-/README.md

-- 👋 Hi, I’m rexugochukwu 🦍💯
+jeremiah ugwu- 👋 Hi, I’m rexugochukwu 🦍💯
-- 👀 I’m interested in ...
+- 👀 I’m interested in ... electronics gadgets
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ... electrical electrònic engineering
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... all part of the world 🌍
-- 📫 How to reach me ...
+- 📫 How to reach me ... twitter,YouTube,Instagram,tik Tok & GitHub

 <!---
 rexnoize001/rexnoize001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.